One of the best interior design tips you need that will give your rooms a pulled together and finished look.

 I have hardwood floors in all of the living areas of our home.
 Some of the areas have area rugs and some do not.

 My family room is one of the spaces that does have an area rug and during its refresh, I layered another area rug on top of the existing one.
-The additional rug broke up the sea of gray that was my large main area rug and helped to pull together all of the colors in the room.
+The additional rug broke up the soft sea of gray that was my large main area rug and helped to pull together all of the colors in the room.

-In the world of interior design tips, layering decor on a wall can be as simple as hanging a single piece of artwork on the wall or as complex as creating a gallery wall.
+In the world of interior design tips, layering decor on a wall can be as simple as hanging a single piece of artwork on the wall or as complex as creating a stunning gallery wall.

 If you crave simplicity, then that single piece of artwork is just fine.
 On a larger wall, such as the one above my sofa, I needed to add dimension to the wall because of the architecture of the room.
 I created that dimension by the adding three sconces centered above the pretty watercolor prints.
 Now my wall doesn’t look so flat up under the overhang above my sofa.